Mustafa-Kanchwala-704/My-First-Repo/README.md

 # My-First-Repo
-This repo is a practice repo for how to repository...
+This repo is a practice repo for how to repository...<br>
 <B> Author</B>:-Mustafa Kanchwala <br>
 <b>College:- </b>(I.M.R.D)Institute of Management Research and Dvelopement Shahada Nandurbar dist. <br>
 <b>Occupation:-</b>Student.